 The compilation of a detailed infrastructure asset register in one financial term is a costly and onerous exercise.
 To ensure the practicality of implementing asset registers (and asset management planning as a whole), the International Infrastructure Management Manual (IIMM) recommends the adoption of a continuous improvement process as a practical implementation approach.
-This approach recognises the value of limited data above no data and enables the municipalities too slowly, but steadily, increases their knowledge in the assets they own.
-The improvement principles of the IIMM recommend starting with complete coverage of the infrastructure types at a low level of detail (e.g. level 2 or 3) and then improving the level of detail over a period of several years, starting with the high risk assets, such as pump stations, treatment works, etc.
+This approach recognises the value of limited data above no data and enables the municipalities to slowly, but steadily, increases their knowledge in the assets they own.
+The improvement principles of the IIMM recommend starting with complete coverage of the infrastructure types at a low level of detail (e.g. level 2 or 3) and then improving the level of detail over a period of several years, starting with the high-risk assets, such as pump stations, treatment works, etc.

 The infrastructure asset register shall ensure complete representation of all infrastructure asset types.
 The level of detail of componentisation shall be defined to a level that balances the cost of collecting and maintaining the data with the benefits of minimising the risks of the municipality.
-Infrastructure assets are valued at cost less accumulated depreciation and accumulated impairment.
-If cost can however not be established, then infrastructure assets will be valued at depreciated replacement cost.
+Infrastructure assets are valued at cost (or, if acquired through a non-exchange transaction, the cost of the asset at recognition is measured as the fair value of the asset), less accumulated depreciation and accumulated impairment.
+If cost can however not be established, then infrastructure assets will be initially recognised at depreciated replacement cost.
 Depreciated replacement cost is an accepted fair value calculation for assets where there is no active and liquid market.
 Depreciation shall be charged against such assets over their expected useful lives.
-The remaining useful life and residual value of, and the depreciation methods applied to Infrastructure assets shall be reviewed regularly, but the cost related to such reviews should be measured against benefits derived to ensure value for money.
+The remaining useful life and residual value applied to Infrastructure assets shall be reviewed on an indication base as per the requirements of GRAP 17.